 - the ability to work to deadlines and under pressure

-- a desire to travel - worldwide travel is a key feature of this career
+- a desire to travel, as worldwide travel is a key feature of this career

 - commitment to continual learning

 You'll also need good colour vision as the work may involve interpreting geological maps and differentiating between various rocks and minerals

 - a driving licence and evidence of good health - may be required for some postings

 A driving licence and evidence of good health may be required for some postings.
 For overseas work, a second language is an advantage, as well as cultural awareness and communication skills.

 Practical work experience is extremely valuable.
 Many of the large multinationals offer paid internships and summer vacation work on projects of operational significance.

 Employers are interested in experience gained through fieldwork or research trips.
 As well as providing valuable hands-on experience, these give an insight into work in the industry.

 A large proportion of geophysicists are employed by oil and gas companies in their exploration divisions.